Kakamotobi/Learned/Computer Network/Network-Protocols.md

   - i.e. the transmitting computer simply sends the data but does not make sure the data is received by the receiving computer.
 - There is no guarantee that the data is successfully transmitted (data can be lost, duplicated, arrive out of order).
 Therefore, UDP is faster than TCP.
 - UDP is useful for broadcasting, video streaming, multiplayer games, etc.
+#### Characteristics
+- No Reliability
+- No Flow Control
+- No Congestion Control
 #### UDP Header
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Network/refImg/udp-header.png" alt="UDP Header" width="80%" />